Spanching/MacroKeyboardHub/README.md

 pyinstaller --onefile listener.py -w
 ```

-I then use these executables to start the listener on windows startup and I have the executable for the gui handy for
+I then use these executables to start the listener on Windows startup, and I have the executable for the gui handy for
 editing whenever I need to.